-My name is Sofia.
-I live in Chile.
-I live in a small house made with concrete and straw.
+concrete and straw.
 I have cerebral palsy and I can't walk.
 I need a wheelchair but it is too expensive.
 I can't go to school.
 My mother stays at home and cares for me.
 My father works as a taxi driver.
 We don't have much money so sometimes our neighbours give us food.

-My name is Juma.
-I am a boy.
-I live in Kenya.
-I used to go to school but then my family had to leave our village because of climate change.
+but then my family had to leave our village because of climate change.
 We could not grow any crops on our farm anymore because the rain didn't come as much so the ground was too dry.
 We are walking and catching buses to get to the capital city.
 My father wants to find work there.
 I hope I will go to school there.
 My mother and my sisters went to live with our cousins.
 I miss them.

-My name is David.
-I am a boy.
-I live in Wales.
-I live in a small stone house with my grandparents.
+house with my grandparents.
 I go to school every day and I love it.
 After school I sing in my choir and help my grandfather mind the sheep on the farm.
 My grandmother cooks my favourite stew every week.

-My name is Nina.
-I am a girl.
-I live in Nepal.
-I live in a small wooden house high up on a hill.
+house high up on a hill.
 I have just started going to school again after a year because my school was damaged in an earthquake.
 I am so happy to be back in school with my friends.
 My father works as a shoe shiner and my mother works on a rice farm.
 We eat rice every day!